JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 ### Your Home index.html

-The _index.html_</span> web page will be launched by the WebView when an activity starts.
-This web page is normally placed in the _assets_</span> directory.
+The _index.html_ web page will be launched by the WebView when an activity starts.
+This web page is normally placed in the _assets_ directory.
 We defined the `viewport` meta tag, which controls the initial appearance when the web page loads.
 The CSS `link` tag was intentionally left blank because we like to load our CSS files using JavaScript by respecting the `window.devicePixelRatio` window property.

-We discovered that in some older versions of the Android API, our sample app was crashing when processing the <span class="strong">**`0.75`**</span> Device Pixel Ratio (DPR) while loading the CSS using the `link` tag.
+We discovered that in some older versions of the Android API, our sample app was crashing when processing the **`0.75`** Device Pixel Ratio (DPR) while loading the CSS using the `link` tag.
 We were able to re-produce this abnormal crash with a few more same-generation phones as well.
 However, the usage that follows is more responsive than loading these CSS files in JavaScript; you may see a nonstyled view first for a split second, then a styled version will be shown due to the `onDomReady()` delay in JavaScript.

 The following way of loading your CSS into the DOM is the ideal way: